 For example – let’s use the same roof as before.
 With portrait alignment and allowing a 200mm exclusion zone surrounding the roof edge, you could fix 12 PV panels.

-But using landscape orientation we can fit 15 panels.
+However, using landscape orientation, we can fit 15 panels.

 **image of 15 panels landscape orientation**

-Total 15 solar panels will fit in landscape orientation on the same roof along with exclusion and clamping zones.
-Thus you can earn extra kilowatts from landscape orientation can be considerable.
+A total of 15 solar panels will fit in landscape orientation on the same roof, along with exclusion and clamping zones.
+Thus, you can earn extra kilowatts from landscape orientation, which can be considerable.

-Now let’s look at some of the full roofs with a few complicated roof faces example:
+Now let’s look at some of the full roofs with a few complicated roof faces, for example:

-Using a portrait solar install you can fit 47 panels:
+With a portrait solar installation, you can fit 47 panels.

-** complicated roof faces with 47 portrait panels** In the following roof 47 panels can be installed with portrait orientation, except south roof**
+** Complicated roof faces with 47 portrait panels** In the following roof, 47 panels can be installed with portrait orientation, except the south roof**

-Whereas with a landscape panel installation, you can fit 57 panels and assume that they’re 400watt solar energy panels, then that will be an additional 4 kW on the roof.
+Whereas with a landscape panel installation, you can fit 57 panels and assume that they’re 400-watt solar energy panels, which will be an additional 4 kW on the roof.

 Hurried solar installers won’t fix landscape panels.